spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 |**Allow Insecure Connection** |Enabling this option bypasses x509 verification.
 Enter 'y' if you are using an OpenStack instance with self-signed TLS certificates.
 Otherwise, enter 'n'.|
 |**CA Certificate** |This is only required when using TLS, in which case you would enter a base64-encoded CA certificate for your OpenStack instance. |

-### OpenStack Private Cloud Gateway cluster configuration
+### OpenStack Private Cloud Gateway Cluster Configuration

 Enter values for the following properties: